webstah/dkp-gist/README.md

 ### Test Accuracy on CIFAR100

-*Below show the results of just one trial per experiment after 90 epochs trained on AlexNet with batch normalization (more trials will be run in the near future).*
+*Below shows the results of just one trial per experiment after 90 epochs trained on AlexNet with batch normalization (more trials will be run in the near future).*

 |               |  Top-1 Accuracy  |  Top-5 Accuracy  |
 | ------------- | ---------------- | ---------------- |